fengtan/ldap-explorer/README.md

   - list alternatives in README.md (container-based software I listed in jira, as well as Jxplorer)
   - explain all commands accessible from the command palette
   - explain connections end up in settings
+  - anonymous bind: just leave binddn and bindpwd empty when creating a connection
 - metadata
   - license (in package.json and in README.md)
   - make sure the repo URL listed in package.json is correct